lehendo/sovereign/SECURITY.md

 - **Storage location:** Screenshots are saved to your OS's application data directory
 - **No encryption:** Screenshots are currently stored as plain .webp files
 - **No access controls:** Any user on your system can read the screenshots
-- **Privacy Guards (Phase 6 - Partial):**
+- **Privacy Guards (Phase 6 - Active):**
-  - ⚠️ Window blacklist currently disabled due to crash on Intel Macs
+  - Window blacklist prevents capture of password managers and private browsing
-  - ✅ Auto-deletion removes data older than 14 days (fully functional)
+  - Auto-deletion removes data older than 14 days
-  - See "Privacy Guards" section below for details
+  - See "Privacy Guards" section below

 ### Recommendations